If your dog is breathing heavier than normal through its nose, you might wonder what the cause could be.

-Dogs with a tumor or growth inside their nasal passage could have a blocked nose and be breathing more heavily.
+Dogs with a tumor or growth inside their nasal passages could have a blocked nose and breathe more heavily.
 Sometimes increased nasal discharge could be present too, or even nosebleeds (epistaxis).

-Growths could be a benign polyp type, or they could be much a more sinister cancer.
+Growths could be benign polyp types, or they could be much more sinister cancer.
 Most nasal tumors are types of carcinoma, including respiratory adenocarcinomas and squamous cell carcinomas.
 Other tumor types are possible, too, such as sarcomas.
-Unfortunately, many nasal tumors carry a poor prognosis, with treatment in this area difficult.
+Unfortunately, many nasal tumors have a poor prognosis, making treatment in this area difficult.
 Sadly, the few cases that I have diagnosed required euthanasia on welfare grounds as their condition deteriorated.
 Your vet will help talk through your options with you.

 Dogs with allergies could show symptoms such as breathing heavily through their nose, increased nasal discharge, sneezing, and snorting.
 Seasonal allergies are reasonably common in dogs and are similar to hay fever seen in people.

-Many dogs have mild symptoms, but others could require treatment if they are struggling.
+Many of the dogs I see have mild symptoms, but others could require treatment if they are struggling.
 Antihistamines or steroid treatment may be helpful for some dogs.
 Speak to your veterinarian if you think your dog may be struggling with allergies.

 Facial trauma could cause breathing issues.
 If your dog has an injury to their face, then this could affect how easily they can breathe through their nose.
 Examples of this would be road traffic accidents or being kicked by a horse or cow.
 X-rays may be needed to diagnose the extent of the damage.